 - Difficulty writing or studying at a tertiary standard

 - Work commitments

-How have you already tried to resolve these problems?
-What steps will you take to ensure they do not affect your study in the future?
+How did you try to resolve the problems you had experienced?
+What steps did you take to ensure they do not affect your study in the future?
 Have you asked for help?

 Your goal is to show that you have taken action to improve your academic performance.
 Provide clear examples.
-It may be useful to refer back to your Academic Improvement Plan.
+It is useful to refer back to your Academic Improvement Plan.